mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

       >>> switchboard.execute(x)
       array([[ 2,  4,  6,  8, 10,  8, 10, 12]])

-  One could then combine ``switchboard`` with a layer, like in the following picture:
+  The switchboard can then be followed by a layer that splits the routed input to the appropriate nodes, as illustrated in following picture:

   .. image:: hinet_switchboard.png
           :alt: switchboard example

   By combining layers with switchboards one can realize any feed-forward network topology.
 Defining the switchboard routing manually can be quite tedious.
 One way to automatize this is by defining switchboard subclasses for special routing situations.
-The ``Rectangular2dSwitchboard`` class is one such example and will be briefly described in the later example.
+The ``Rectangular2dSwitchboard`` class is one such example and will be briefly described in a later example.

 HTML representation
 ~~~~~~~~~~~~~~~~~~~

-Since hierarchical networks can be quite complicated, ``mdp.hinet`` includes the class
+Since hierarchical networks can be quite complicated, ``hinet``
+includes the class ``HiNetHTML`` that translates
-``HiNetHTML`` to translate a given flow into an HTML visualisation.
-After instanciating
+an MDP flow into a graphical visualization in an HTML file.
-the class with a given HTML file one can pass any flow to it (we use the layer from above):
+After instantiating the class with a given HTML
+file one can pass any flow to it (we use the layer from above):

 .. raw:: html